 Automated Cyber Defense: ConnectWise Vulnerabilities

 The recent cyber attack against Change Healthcare sent shockwaves throughout the U.S. healthcare sector.
 More than 100 applications across pharmacy, medical record, patient engagement, and payment services were affected.
-The attack has impacted millions of lives, causing loss of reputation, market capitalization, and UnitedHealth Group has already paid out more than $3.3B to providers affected by the cyberattack.
+The attack has impacted millions of lives, causing loss of reputation, market capitalization.
+As of May 24, 2024, UnitedHealth Group has already directly paid out more than $3.3B and has also advanced more than $6B in advance funding and interest-free loans to impacted healthcare providers.
 This incident not only highlights the sophistication of modern cyber threats, but also serves as a case study in the rapid evolution of cyberattack methodologies towards speed.

-In this blog post from the SixMap Research Team — with commentary from former healthcare Chief Information Security Officers and National Security Agency leadership — we argue that the speed of the attack leveraging the ConnectWise vulnerability, and the speed of other similar breaches, requires organizations to take steps towards a fully automated approach to network and cyber defense.
+In this blog post from the SixMap Research Team — with commentary from former healthcare Chief Information Security Officers and National Security Agency leadership — we argue that the speed of similar breaches requires organizations to take steps towards a fully automated approach to network and cyber defense.

 The Anatomy of the Attack